contao/docs-archive/manual/en/05-system-administration/extensions.md

 is named a bundle.

+### Finding extensions or bundles

+Contao has its own [repository][1] where you can find the extensions that are compatible with Contao 3.x and lower.

+The second most commonly used repository is [Packagist][3].
+It lists the extensions and bundles installable through [Composer][2].

+1. [List of Contao 4 bundles][6] in Packagist.
+2. [List of Contao 3 extensions][7] in Packagist.

 ### Installing a bundle with Composer

-Bundles that can be installed via [Composer][2] can be found through its main repository [Packagist][3].
 A name of a bundle is divided into two parts.
 The first part is the name of the vendor (project owner) and the second the bundle name.
 For example: `contao/news-bundle`.

 Run the command `php composer.phar require vendor/bundleName` in your command-line interface to start the installation.